craigschlegel/registrations-for-the-events-calendar/readme.txt

 == Description ==

-Whether you're holding a meetup, class, workshop, tournament, or any other kind of event, you need a way to handle registrations.
+Collect and manage registrations with a customizable form and email template.
+Whether you're holding a meetup, class, workshop, tournament, or any other kind of event, you need a way to handle registration.
 Our plugin makes managing this process easy and simple.
 Even nontechnical users can setup the plugin and start collecting registrations within minutes.

 = Parent Plugin =